Sexpionage: William Vassall – Soviet Union

 William John Vassall was an openly gay man who boasted that men said he had "come to bed eyes", and in 1954, as a clerk in the office of the British naval attaché, Vassall went to Moscow.
 A Polish clerk from the embassy brought Vassall to a party with much alcohol, and he became involved in homosexual activity.
 Soon, Vassall had been blackmailed and was stealing classified information for the Soviets.

 American use

-Former Assistant FBI Director William C. Sullivan in testimony before the Church Committee on 1 November 1975 stated: "The use of sex is a common practice among intelligence services all over the world.
-This is a tough dirty business.
+Former Assistant FBI Director William C. Sullivan, in testimony before the Church Committee on November 1, 1975, stated: "The use of sex is a common practice among intelligence services all over the world.
+This is a tough, dirty business.
 We have used that technique against the Soviets.
 They have used it against us."

-Aleksandr Ogorodnik, Russian Ministry of Foreign Affairs' planning department was codenamed TRIGON by the Central Intelligence Agency dated a Spanish woman who was recruited by the CIA.
+Aleksandr Ogorodnik, Russian Ministry of Foreign Affairs' planning department, was codenamed TRIGON by the Central Intelligence Agency.
+He dated a Spanish woman who was recruited by the CIA.
 In 1973, she persuaded him to supply the CIA with information.

+Use by British undercover police

+Around the end of 2010 and during 2011, it was disclosed in UK media that a number of undercover police officers had, as part of their 'false persona', entered into intimate relationships with members of targeted groups and in some cases proposed marriage or fathered children with protesters who were unaware their partner was a police officer in a role as part of their official duties.

+In the majority of publicly reported cases these police officers were male "ravens".